Read This First

 Prompt 4: Comment on and give examples of the confusion that an entanglement of different notions of impossibility can create.

-Confusion from Entanglement of Different Notions of Impossibility makes the argument visible in practice.
+A concrete case shows what Confusion from Entanglement of Different Notions of Impossibility explains and where it strains.

-The section turns on Confusion from Entanglement of Different Notions of Impossibility and Logical vs. Practical Impossibility.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Confusion from Entanglement of Different Notions of Impossibility and Logical vs. Practical Impossibility in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Confusion from Entanglement of Different Notions of Impossibility distinct from Logical vs. Practical Impossibility.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Confusion from Entanglement of Different Notions of Impossibility distinct from Logical vs. Practical Impossibility.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put trivial facts about these types of impossibility in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put trivial facts about these types of impossibility in motion.
+The last prompt should gather that pressure into a closing judgment rather than tagging on an answer that never quite joins the rest.

 Example